top of page

 What’s being proposed

-• 79-foot-tall, 4-story research and laboratory building
+• 79-foot-tall research and laboratory building

 • 93,539 square feet of commercial space